QuantEcon/lecture-python-advanced.myst/lectures/BCG_complete_mkts.md

 ### Computing competitive equilibrium prices and quantities

-Having computed the allocation that solves the planning problem, we can readily compute a competitive equilibrium via the following steps that, as we’ll see, relies heavily on the `Big K, little k`, `Big C, little c` logic mentioned earlier:
+Having computed an allocation that solves the planning problem, we can readily compute a competitive equilibrium via the following steps that, as we’ll see, relies heavily on the `Big K, little k`, `Big C, little c` logic mentioned earlier:

 - a competitive equilbrium allocation equals the allocation chosen by the planner
-- competitive equilibrium prices and the value of a firm’s equity can be backed out from shadow prices from the planning problem that depend on Big $K$ and Big $C$.
+- competitive equilibrium prices and the value of a firm’s equity are encoded in shadow prices from the planning problem that depend on Big $K$ and Big $C$.

 To substantiate that this procedure is valid, we proceed as follows.